KaceyGambill/KaceyGambill.github.io/_posts/2025-12-09-rightsizing-kubernetes-requests-with-the-in-place-vpa.md

 ### **Conclusion**

 The In-place VPA allows us to treat resource requests as fluid, living values rather than static guesses.
-It’s helping us pack nodes tighter and stop paying for "air" in our clusters.
+It’s helping us pack nodes tighter and stop paying for wasted resources in our clusters.